SCAR REVISION

 • Allergic reaction to suture materials, tape adhesive or other medical materials and lotions

-• Keloid or hypertrophic scarring can recur following scar revision surgery
+• Keloid or hypertrophic scarring can recur following scar revision procedure

-• Lack of improvement after revision surgery.
+• Lack of improvement after revision procedure.
 The scar may not be any better than the original scar, this could lead to disappointment

-• Need for further surgery to treat complications
+• Need for further procedure to treat complications

 COST:

-Cost is always a consideration in elective surgery, but it should not be the only consideration.
-You have the right to be informed about the costs you can expect, before you have your surgery.
+Cost is always a consideration in elective procedure, but it should not be the only consideration.
+You have the right to be informed about the costs you can expect, before you have your procedure.

 Costs associated with the procedure may include: